dweng0/wildflower/ROADMAP.md

 ## Defining the API ##
 * [Define how games will be loaded and the accepted layout for loading assets](https://github.com/dweng0/wildflower/wiki/API-Definitions) - _done_
 * Define the api for realtime requests
+* Define order of events for client server real-time interaction

 ## Setting up of rest interface ##

 * Setup the url manifest - _done_